Emil de Guzman

-Emil de Guzman is a Filipino-American activist known for his involvement in the International Hotel (I-Hotel) eviction protests that took place from 1968 to 1977, as well as his involvement in the Union of Democratic Filipinos (KDP).
+Emil de Guzman is a Filipino-American activist known for his involvement in the International Hotel (I-Hotel) eviction protests that took place from 1968 to 1977, as well as for his involvement in the Union of Democratic Filipinos (KDP).

 Early life and education

-Emil de Guzman was born and raised in San Francisco, California and would often visit Manilatown with his father.
-His family resided in the Fillmore District, but later moved to the Richmond District where he attended Catholic school.
-De Guzman recalls that there was not a lot of Filipino people going to school with him growing up, and he often faced racism from peers.
+Emil de Guzman was born and raised in San Francisco, California, and would often visit Manilatown with his father.
+His family resided in the Fillmore District, but later moved to the Richmond District, where he attended Catholic school.
+De Guzman recalls that there were not many Filipino people going to school with him growing up, and he often faced racism from peers.
 However, he felt like he could not talk to his parents about it and instead channeled his efforts into school.
-His visits to Manilatown with his father fostered a close connection to the International Hotel and his strong efforts to resist threats made to evict the mainly elderly, Filipino residents.
-For high school, de Guzman attended George Washington High School in the Richmond District.
-In pursuit of higher education, he then went to the University of California, Berkeley.
+His visits to Manilatown with his father fostered a close connection to the International Hotel and his efforts to resist threats made to evict the elderly Filipino residents.
+De Guzman attended George Washington High School in the Richmond District.
+He later attended the University of California, Berkeley.

 Activism and the International Hotel

 Early activism

-De Guzman was not involved in activism as a young teenager, but instead only realized the extent to which racism permeates society in college as he learned about Filipino-Americans such as Carlos Bulosan.
-During his time at UC Berkeley, there were no Ethnic Studies department, and the creation of departments for Asian American Studies, Black Studies, and Chicano Studies were only established towards the end of his college career in 1969.
+According to an interview he gave, de Guzman realized that racism permeates society in college as he learned about Filipino-Americans such as Carlos Bulosan.
+When he attended UC Berkeley, the university did not yet have an Ethnic Studies department.
+De Guzman was an advocate for the Third World Liberation Front and a student leader of the 1969 Third World Strike on the Berkeley campus.
+The strike helped precipitate the establishment of the Department of Ethnic Studies at Berkeley.
+The Departments of Asian American Studies, Black Studies, and Chicano Studies were established later, by the end of his college career in 1969.

-In the late 1960s and 70s, de Guzman became deeply involved in activism, particularly concerning housing rights of low-income residents.
-While at Berkeley he was able to participate in community fieldwork where he and other students worked for non-profits and youth programs.
-This gave him a more hands-on experience where he learned about the issues people were going through in his own neighborhood.
-De Guzman credits this work for helping him develop his passion and skills for activism with the I-Hotel.
-He was also an advocate of the Third World Liberation Front and a student leader during the 1969 Third World Strike at Berkeley, the strike that played a pivotal role in establishing Ethnic Studies at Berkeley.
+In the late 1960s and 70s, de Guzman became involved in housing rights of low-income residents.
+While at Berkeley he participated in community fieldwork for non-profits and youth programs, gaining a deep understanding of issues people were experiencing in his own neighborhood.
+De Guzman credits that community fieldwork at UC Berkeley with developing his activism skills, which he later deployed at the I-Hotel.

 The Union of Democratic Filipinos (KDP)

-De Guzman played a crucial role in the Union of Democratic Filipinos (KDP) alongside Bruce Occeña.
-The organization focused on political issues in the Philippines, particularly with the Ferdinand Marcos dictatorship, as well as challenges faced by Filipinos in the United States.
-Its goal was to mobilize Filipinos based on advocacy for their rights as a minority group and bring attention to injustices happening abroad.
+De Guzman played a key role in the Union of Democratic Filipinos (KDP) alongside Bruce Occeña.
+The organization focused on political issues in the Philippines—particularly under the dictatorship of Ferdinand Marcos—as well as challenges faced by Filipinos in the United States.
+Its goal was to mobilize Filipinos to advocate for their rights as a minority group in the U.S. and to bring attention to injustices happening abroad.